ccollie/valkey-rfc/TimeSeries.md

 through HELLO, MODULE LIST, and INFO commands.
 Also, metrics and configs will be prefixed with this name (by design for Modules).

 Regarding the Module Data type name, because ValkeyTimeSeries's Module Data type (the current version) is not compatible with RedisTimeSeries, it is not named same as RedisTimeSeries's.
-We are naming it "vktseries" and it is exactly 9 characters as enforced by core Valkey logic for Module data types.
-This will allow us to create a new Module Data Type in the future which can be compatible with the RedisTimeSeries and this will be named the same as RedisTimeSeries's timeseries data type.
-When we do this, we will need to support both Data Types (current version) and the future version and their names must be unique.

 ### Module Unload